 I have been experimenting with this gadget for more than 2 weeks now.
 Here is the review of what I made and how it turned out.
 Some of them may not have accompanying pics because we just polished off everything in a hurry. 🙂 But I promise to update the pics, the next time I cook the same stuff.

-Nuggets: The chicken nuggets were delicious and moist.
-The crust was crunchy just like in the deep fried version.
+2. Chicken Nuggets: The chicken nuggets were delicious and moist.
+The crust was crunchy just like in the deep-fried version.
 This is as good as the deep fried stuff and much low on guilt.

-Veg kababs: My potato and plantain kebabs came out perfect, even better than the stove top version because they were crunchy on the outside and soft and juicy inside.
+4. Veg kebabs: My potato and plantain kebabs came out perfect, even better than the stove top version because they were crunchy on the outside and soft and juicy inside.

 Samosa: This was a real challenge.
 You can’t make good samosas without deep frying them to death.
 In the shops they deep fry them twice and of course there is loads of dalda to make the pastry flaky.
 At 500 Calories+ for each samosa and artery-clogging saturated fats, I give this delicacy a miss most often.
 But the samosa version made in the airfryer was a decent replacement.
 Crunchier than the usual samosa, the taste was spot on.
 Of course, one can make the pastry flakier by adding more oil to the dough which I will be doing the next time around.
 But, it was a great experiment.

 Pakodas (fritters): Every Indian household loves its pakodas.
 These deep fried wonders can set any monsoon evening on fire.
 My first experiment with the pakodas did not go too well.
 The batter though cooked does not taste anything like the original stuff.
-I need to work more on the batter for the next time when I will incorporate more oil in it.
-The first attempt was disappointing.
+But subsequently I was able to achieve good results.
 Also, you cannot make any pakodas with drippy batter in the airfryer.
 Hence only the thick batters work.
 I will be trying the onion rings too.

 I have many more recipes to try, and I will keep updating the post here when I do.
 But, overall I am really very pleased with this gadget.
 It does make deep fried food easier to duplicate, healthier and guilt free.